DataLab-Platform/DataLab/doc/intro/introduction.rst

 DataLab is a versatile tool that can be used in different contexts:

+Data processing
-- **Data processing**: DataLab is a powerful tool for processing signals and images.
+  DataLab is a powerful tool for processing signals and images.
 It can be used to develop complex algorithms, or to quickly prototype a processing chain.

+  :octicon:`book;1em;sd-text-info` See our :bdg-ref-success-line:`Tutorials <tutorials>`
+  for practical examples of use in data processing.

-- **Companion tool for scientific/technical work**: DataLab can be used as a companion tool for scientific/technical work.
+Companion tool for scientific/technical work
+  DataLab can be used as a companion tool for scientific/technical work.
 It allows you to visualize and process data, and to share your results with your colleagues.
 It can easily be adapted to your needs through the addition of plugins, and it may even be used together with your every day tools (e.g., Visual Studio Code, Spyder, ... or Jupyter notebooks).

+  :octicon:`book;1em;sd-text-info` See our :bdg-ref-success-line:`Tutorials <tutorials>`
+  for practical examples of use in a scientific/technical context.

-- **Prototyping a data processing application**: DataLab can be used to quickly prototype a data processing application.
+Prototyping a data processing application
+  DataLab can be used to quickly prototype a data processing application.
 It can then be used as a basis for the development of a full-fledged application.

+  :octicon:`book;1em;sd-text-info` See the tutorial :ref:`tutorial_custom_func`
+  for a concrete example.

-- **Debugging a data processing application**: DataLab can be used as an advanced debugging tool for your data processing applications, independently from the development environment or the language used (Python, C#, C++, ...).
+Debugging a data processing application
+  DataLab can be used as an advanced debugging tool for your data processing applications, independently from the development environment or the language used (Python, C#, C++, ...).
 All you need is to be able to communicate with DataLab via its remote control interface (standard XML-RPC protocol).
 This allows you to send data to DataLab (signals, images or even geometric shapes), visualize the data at each step of the processing chain, manipulate them to better understand the behavior of your algorithms, and even modify them to test the robustness of your code.

+  :octicon:`bug;1em;sd-text-warning` See the tutorial :ref:`debug_spyder`
+  for a quick overview of this feature.

 .. note::

-    DataLab can also be controlled from your familiar development environment (e.g., Visual Studio Code, Spyder, ...) or from a Jupyter notebook, in order to perform calculations using your processing functions while leveraging the advanced features of DataLab.
+    DataLab can also be controlled from your familiar development environment (e.g., Visual Studio Code, Spyder, ...) or from a Jupyter notebook, in order to perform calculations using your processing functions while leveraging the advanced features of DataLab. :octicon:`book;1em;sd-text-info`
+    See the tutorials :ref:`tutorial_custom_func` or :ref:`tutorial_spyder`
+    for examples of use.

 With its user-friendly experience and versatile usage modes, DataLab enables efficient development of your data processing and visualization applications